-Making first contact with FSBO leads is a delicate process.
+Making initial contact with FSBO leads is a delicate process.

 Stop making FSBO sellers feel like idiots!

-When you say, “You are losing money and will eventually list with a realtor,” a FSBO seller hears your voice saying: “Did you know I think you’re stupid?”
+When you say, "You are losing money and will eventually list with a Realtor," a FSBO seller hears: “Did you know I think you're stupid?”

-Instead, show respect for FSBO sellers.
-Show them stats showing there’s almost always more money to be made by letting you help.
+Instead, show them statistics that prove there’s almost always more money to be made by letting you help.

-Do you look forward to going to a car dealership and experiencing a salesperson try to shove you into a car that you don’t want?
-No one enjoys it.
+Do you look forward to going to a car dealership and having a salesperson try to get you into a car you don’t want?
+No one does.

-Imagine the FSBO is holding a 300-pound weight over his head.
+Imagine a FSBO is holding a 300-pound weight over his head.
 That weight is the work of selling his home FSBO.
 Of course, he’ll start to buckle under the weight.
-You don’t need to force him to buckle before he’s ready to do it naturally.
+You don’t need to force him to buckle before he naturally does it on his own.

 What are you going to say the next time you call the FSBO?